nmilosev/crouton-fedora-wayland/README.md

 If you want a Wayland terminal, try Sakura, and other Wayland terminals.
 Gnome-terminal doesn't work yet....

+Run Xwayland to support X11 apps.
+If you want an X11 desktop such as i3 or *box, you can install that, edit your .xintrc and then startxwayland.
+Not all dependencies are pulled in.
+You may have to manually install the following packages:
+-hostname
+-xorg-x11-xauth
+-xorg-x11-xinit-session
+-xorg-x11-xinit

+Weston works fine on my hardware although it complains it wants egl.
+If *I* install mesa-dri-drivers which provide this, then Weston becomes slow to the point of not being functional.
+My workaround is to remove mesa-dri-drivers.
+YMMV.

 **What notably doesn't work?  (yet....)

-- Full oWayland gnome-shell desktop.
+- Full Wayland gnome-shell desktop.
 It should... but we're not there yet.

 - Nautilus.
 Looks great, and it *is* snappy and functional but for some weird reason drag-and-drop doesn't work.

-- X11 apps  XWayland is work in progress...
+- Some X11 apps like gvim or emacs...
+Sorry!

 **Virtual Box/Docker?**